Binary-Human/CaseStudy/README.md

 ```bash
 export OPENAI_API_KEY=<your_api_key>
 ```
+or directly in .env.
+You might need a confident AI API key (`deepeval login`)

-Make sure you update the model type in `metric.py`
+Make sure you update the model type in `metric.py` if you change models

 ```python
 model = GPTModel(